lunarmint/charlotte/README.md

 - Manual decryption key entry
 - Automatically fetches missing decryption keys, and fonts from the game directory
 - VapourSynth pipeline for post-processing quality improvements
-- Bundled lightweight custom FFmpeg — no system installation required
+- Bundled lightweight custom FFmpeg
 - Graphical User Interface (coming soon!)

 VapourSynth filter scripts take a lot of time to write to ensure quality, hence they will be slowly added over time.
 If you have encoding knowledge, contributions are welcome!